 PetsEyes BioCorneaVet is a kind of Decellularized Porcine Corneal Xenografts, specifically developed and designed in the use of veterinary ophthalmology.
 This graft preserves the complex features that are essential to corneal function, including light transparency, resistance to ultraviolet light, insensitivity to photons and good tensile strength.
 And the decellularized methods used in the preparation of the graft maximize the elimination of cellular components and nuclear materials, while preserving the extracellular matrix(ECM) proteins and mechanical properties.
 The porous scaffold structure is an ideal platform for the ingrowth of nerve and vessels as well as the repopulation of host cells like keratocytes and epithelial cells.
-Decellularized Porcine Corneal Xenografts have been widely and successfully applied in human medicine and veterinary ophthalmology.

 In order to successfully use this graft in veterinary ophthalmology, there are a handful of key points needed to be paid attentions.

-e.
+g.
 The graft would be gradually a portion of the recipient’s cornea and gradually restore its original thickness with the recession of the newly developed hyper-vascular tissues that commonly occurred from the 4th week post-operatively.

 h.
 The fully restoration of the recipient’s corneal transparency would be achieved for lamellar keratoplasty like most feline sequestrum and those with descemetocele that is the most significant value for this graft, while the preservation of the recipient’s eyeball and some extend cosmetic and vision functions would be realized for those who are suffered from fully penetration injuries and administered penetrating keratoplasty.